abcushing/E-commerce-Back-End/README.md

 ## Installation

-run 'npm i' in your console to install
+run 'npm i' in your console to install.
+You will also need to login to MySQL and seed the database.
+You will then need to use Insomina (or some simalar app) to CRUD

 ## Usage